scholarslab/CodeLab/Week08/lesson.md

 Classes can be as simple or complex as you want.

-Let's try to model a dog class that includes some simple logic to track mood.
+Let's try to model a dog class that includes some simple behavioral and state logic.

 ```python
 class Dog: